bcmichael/RNMR-Docs/docs/command/full_command.md

 `DFNLST` sets the value at position pos in list nam.
 If nam is not provided RNMR will prompt for it with a default of temp.
 If pos is not provided RNMR will prompt for it with a default of 1.
 If val is not provided RNMR will prompt for it with the current value at position pos in list nam as the default.
+## DFNMAC
+Define macro table entry

+Category: Macro

+Format: `DFNMAC` nam eqvnam

+Qualifiers: /FORCE /SYS /USR

+Qualifier Defaults: none

+Defaults: temp none

+Description:
+`DFNMAC` defines an entry in the macro table.
+The parameter nam specifies the name of the macro.
+If nam is omitted RNMR will prompt for it with temp as a default.
+The parameter eqvnam sets an equivalence name used for looking up the macro file.
+The first time a macro is used in an RNMR session it is loaded from a file.
+When loading the macro RNMR will search for a file as if it were named eqvnam. /FORCE purges the macro entry for nam if it already exists and then defines a new entry in its place.
+This will force RNMR to reload the macro from its file.
+This makes any changes made to the macro file by an external text editor available to RNMR.

+/SYS and /USR can be used to manually set whether the macro is a system or user macro.
+If neither of these qualifiers is used RNMR will first search for the macro file in the user macro folders.
+If the file is found the macro is a user macro; otherwise it is a system macro.
+Note that `DFNMAC` does not actually search the system macro folders.
+No search for the file occurs if the type is specified manually.
+Thus if the file does not exist an error will not occur until the first time the macro is called.
 ## DFNSYM
 Define symbol